KCErb/lucky-hasura-docker/GUIDE.md

 ### Docker Files

 Now with all of that introduced, we can talk about the files provided in `LHD/Docker`.
 There are several `docker-compose` files which in development are called by `up` (see the `up.yml`) as
 `docker-compose -f Docker/docker-compose.yml -f Docker/docker-compose.dev.yml` (we'll talk about the other `docker-compose` files later in the Production section of this writeup).
 Please take a look at those as they define the core services of the project: `postgres`, `lucky`, and `hasura`.
 You'll notice in the `.dev` file and some reliance on `script/*` files.
 Hopefully, most of what is here is self-explanatory insofar as these things go.
-If not, let me know and we can certainly improve this section!
+If not, open an issue and we can certainly improve this section!

 As for the directories in here, we have `traefik` and `prometheus-swarm` which are used in production (we'll come back to them) and `lucky` which is where the `Dockerfile`s reside for creating the production and development images.

-The reason there are two images is that while `production` is stateless, `development` has code mounted from local machine to container.
+The reason there are two images, is that while `production` is stateless, `development` has code mounted from local machine to container.
 This mainly comes up in the final lines of `Dockerfile.prod` where we build the release version of the server binary compared to the `Dockerfile` where we simply use `lucky watch` to constantly rebuild a less-optimized version in development.
-The one thing our development image has beyond crystal and lucky is shards and executables (in `lib`, `.shards`, and `bin`).
+The one thing our development image has beyond Crystal and Lucky is shards and executables (in `lib`, `.shards`, and `bin`).
 These are kept in the image for a few reasons:

 1. Developers need to be working with the same dependency trees.
 That is already taken care of by `shard.lock` but why re-install if you can simply stick your shard in an image to share?
 2. If the shards produce binaries, they will be architecture-dependent.